Sardar Muhammad Sarfraz Dogar

 Sardar Muhammad Sarfraz Dogar (born 3 July 1968) is a Pakistani jurist who has been Justice of the Islamabad High Court since 1 February 2025 and as Acting Chief Justice of the Islamabad High Court (IHC).
-Dogar's immediate elevation to chief justice has been criticized by other IHC justices and opposition leaders due to his lack of seniority on the IHC.
+Other IHC justices and opposition leaders have come to criticize Dogar's immediate elevation to chief justice by due to his lack of seniority on the IHC.

 He previously served as the justice of the Lahore High Court from 8 June 2015 to 31 January 2025.